Andereoo/TkinterWeb/docs/source/upgrading.rst

 * As of version 4.2, widgets embedded in the document can now be removed without removing the containing element.

 * The TkinterWeb demo and some of the built-in pages have been updated.
 Many internal methods and variables have been renamed, removed, or modified.

+* As of version 4.3, prebuilt Tkhtml binaries have been split off into a new package, TkinterWeb-Tkhtml.
+This has been done to work towards `bug #52 <https://github.com/Andereoo/TkinterWeb/issues/52>`_ and reduce the download size of the TkinterWeb package when updating.